 - Inlays, onlays, and crowns:

 - Installation; and

 - Replacement;

 - Bridges:

 - Installation; and

 - Replacement (must be more than five years after installation but not more than once in every five years);

 - Dentures:

 - Installation; and

 - Replacement of full denture; and

-- Implants.
+- Implants. (replacement of implant related crown/prosthetic one tooth per five years)

-If these services are not clinically supported, they may be paid at the amount of the lower level alternative determined to be appropriate by the dental administrator.
+If these services are not clinically supported, they may be paid at the amount of the lower-level alternative determined to be appropriate by the dental administrator.